 Led by Birgitta Nordström, PhD and Maria Prellwitz, PhD

-“A pilot study of children and parents’ experiences of the use of a new assistive device, the electro suit Mollii” The study describes experiences from children with cerebral palsy and their parents regarding the use of the Mollii suit.
-Individual interviews were conducted with 6 children, age 5-10 years and their parents at the end of a three-month trial period.
+“A pilot study of children and parents’ experiences of the use of a new assistive device, the electro suit Mollii.”
+The qualitative study describes experiences from children with cerebral palsy and their parents regarding the use of the Mollii suit.
+Individual interviews were conducted with 6 children, age 5-10 years and their parents at the end of a 3-month trial period.
 All children reported some positive impact and the parents also saw improvements.
 Examples of positive effects observed were improved ability to perform activities, increased strength and ability to maintain body position, reduced pain, and improved sleep.

 Birgitta Nordstrom PhD and Maria Prellwitz PhD (2019): A pilot study of children and parents experiences of the use of a new assistive device, the electro suit Mollii, Assistive Technology, DOI: 10.1080/10400435.2019.1579267

 Falun Hospital, Sweden.

 ”Effects of treatment with Mollii to reduce spasticity on children with cerebral palsy.”
 An ongoing quantative and qualative study with 17 children between ages 2-10 years with cerebral palsy.
 Outcome measures in the study are spasticity, range of motion, goal attainment (GAS) and pain.
 The qualitative data of bowel function, sleep and pain are collected through a daily written journal by the patients.
 The study is expected to be published during 2019.